jakobmulvad/elo-rankings/README.md

 ## Slack bot integration

 You can interact with the service through slack if you specify your slack API token and channel in `config.json`.
+You can also specify them in the environment variables `SLACK_API_TOKEN` and `SLACK_API_CHANNEL` (the channel name needs to be without the # in front).

+The bot will list available commands if you write `!help` in the channel.

 ## Web API